Isrothy/NovaPipe/README.md

 > ```
 > These options are necessary for ChronicleQueue to work properly on Java 17 and above.

 NovaPipe is a Java-based application designed to ingest and process real-time market data from external sources.
 The project uses various channel implementations to handle data communication between producers (which subscribe to WebSocket feeds) and consumers (which normalize, serialize, and persist data).

 ---

-## 1. Functionalities and How to Use It
+## Functionalities

 NovaPipe offers the following key functionalities: